2I/Borisov: Rotation

 A study using observations from Hubble could not find a variation in the light curve.
 According to this study the rotational period must be larger than 10 hours.
-A study with CSA's NEOSSat found a period of 13.2 ± 0.2 day, which is unlikely to be the nuclear spin.
-Monte Carlo simulations based on the available orbit determinations suggest that the equatorial obliquity of 2I/Borisov could be about 59 degrees or 90 degrees, the latter is favored for the latest orbit determination.
+A study with CSA's NEOSSat found a period of 13.2 ± 0.2 days, which is unlikely to be the nuclear spin.
+Monte Carlo simulations based on the available orbit determinations suggest that the equatorial obliquity of 2I/Borisov could be about 59 degrees or 90 degrees; the latter is favored for the latest orbit determination.